cfenollosa/os-tutorial/21-shell/README.md

 `boot/` is also CPU-dependent code, but we will not mess with it until we implement the boot sequence for a different machine.

+There are more switches for the `CFLAGS` on the `Makefile`, since we will now start creating higher-level functions for our C library and we don't want the compiler to include any external code if we make a mistake with a declaration.
+We also added some flags to turn warnings into errors, since an apparantly minor mistake converting pointers can blow up later on.
+This also forced us to modify some misc pointer declarations in our code.

 Keyboard characters
 -------------------